albertwidi/sqlt/README.md

 #sqlt

-sqlt is a wrapper package for sqlx
+sqlt is a wrapper package for `jmoiron/sqlx`

 this wrapper build based on `tsenart/nap` master-slave configuration